Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 1. Shop Multiple Quotes

 Collecting 3–5 quotes with identical coverage levels can save $200–$500+ per year.
 Insurers weigh vehicle risk differently, so the same car can be priced very differently across companies.
-Use our car insurance quote guide to know exactly what to compare.
+Use our car insurance comparison guide to know exactly what to compare.
 Understanding all the factors that affect your premium helps you know what to ask about.

 2. Raise Your Deductible Strategically

 Moving your deductible from $250 to $1,000 can lower your premium by 10–20%.
 Only do this if you can comfortably cover the higher out-of-pocket amount after a claim.
+Learn more about full coverage car insurance to understand how deductibles interact with your policy.

 3. Stack Available Discounts